 Staff should use the screening checklist before attending work, and be directed to stay home if they are feeling unwell.
-If a staff member or volunteer in a child care facility becomes symptomatic, they should immediately isolate themselves from other staff and children, notify their supervisor and go home to isolate.
-They should complete the online screening tool https://sharedhealthmb.ca/covid19/screening-tool/, then contact Health Links - Info Santé (204-788-8200 or 1-888-315-9257) or their health care provider for direction.
-Additional environmental cleaning should occur.
-Focus should be in high-touch areas and areas where the staff/volunteer spent time.
+If a staff member or volunteer in a child care facility becomes symptomatic, they should notify their supervisor immediately, isolate themselves from other staff and children, and go home to isolate.

+They should complete the online screening tool and follow the requirements for isolation and testing.